 To independently verify the sulfur content of the diesel fuel used by equipment operating on LAX Master Plan projects, CFCI has requested fuel purchase records from the contractor and has examined the fuel receipts to ensure that only ULSD is being used.
-Note that all equipment certified as "on-road", equipped with a diesel particulate filter, or certified to the off-road Tier 4 standard must use ULSD or risk serious damage to the equipment's emission control system.
+Fuel purchase records are clearly marked "ULSD"; thus, there is no ambiguity as to whether or not the fuel has the ultra-low sulfur content.